Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Survey of SLR Tools

 With regards to the four tools that perform two AI tasks, Covidence, EPPI-Reviewer, and PICOPortal also identify relevant papers by using a SVM classifier.
 In contrast, Colandr employs a method where it identifies papers by searching for keywords that are related to a set of user-defined search terms~\cite{Cheng2018UsingML}.
-For instance, it can recognise terms commonly associated with `artificial intelligence' and select papers containing these terms.
+For instance, it can recognise terms commonly associated with `Artificial Intelligence' and select papers containing these terms.
 Covidence also implements a machine learning classifier based on SVM with a fixed threshold for the identification of RCTs following the Cochrane guidelines~\cite{thomas2021machine}.
 EPPI-Reviewer utilises a range of proprietary classifiers trained on various databases to identify papers with distinct characteristics\footnote{EPPI-Reviewer Documentation - \url{https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=3772}}.
-It uses the Cochrane Randomised Controlled Trial classifier~\cite{thomas2021machine} to categorise records into two groups: those unlikely to be randomised trials and those that potentially are.
+It uses the Cochrane Randomized Controlled Trial classifier~\cite{thomas2021machine} to identify RCTs.
 It employs a classifier trained with the NHS Economic Evaluation Database (NHS EED)~\cite{craig2007nhs} for identifying economic evaluations and another trained on the Database of Abstracts of Reviews of Effects~\cite{la2004database} to identify systematic reviews in the biomedical field.
-Finally, it uses a classifier trained on the `Surveillance and disease data on COVID-19'\footnote{COVID surveillance - \url{https://eppi.ioe.ac.uk/cms/Projects/DepartmentofHealthandSocialCare/Publishedreviews(bydate)/COVID-19Livingsystematicmapoftheevidence/tabid/3765/Default.aspx}} for identifying research related to COVID.
+Finally, it uses a classifier trained on the `Surveillance and disease data on COVID-19'\footnote{COVID surveillance - \url{https://tinyurl.com/229vcpyd}} for identifying research related to COVID.
 PICOPortal employs instead an ensemble of machine learning classifiers, which combines both decision trees and neural networks~\cite{onan2016ensemble}.
 Finally, for the identification of the category attributed to the paper by the user, Colandr used a combination of Named Entity Recognition for extracting entities relevant to the categories and a classifier based on logistic regression~\cite{cheng2021keep}.